ShinyRice/citpass/README.md

 Compile time dependencies are GCC, Make, Linux header files and a C standard library.

-In your shell, change directory to the source folder, and run
+In your shell, change directory to the source directory, and run

 ```
 $ make